openaq/openaq-info/FAQ.md

 - Go here for access to the data as it's added to our system: https://openaq-fetches.s3.amazonaws.com/index.html.
 This data is updated every 10 minutes when a new fetch runs.
 This source also contains all the information for each measurement.
 - Go here for access to a daily archive of the data: https://openaq-data.s3.amazonaws.com/index.html.
 This is an older data format and while it contains most of the information you'd be looking for, it does not contain all the fields for each measurement.

+There are very powerful tools to query the above data.
+One example is using a distributed query tool like Athena or Spark.
+An example of how to do that can be found [here](https://gist.github.com/jflasher/573525aff9a5d8a966e5718272ceb25a).

 We are working to provide additional, more accessible-friendly ways to access these older data.
 If you have ideas, share them with us (via: info@openaq.org, a GitHub Issue, or discussion on our [Slack channel](https://openaq-slackin.herokuapp.com/)).

 So _why_ can you only access the last 90 days through the API and download portal on the OpenAQ website?